 The story is set one year after the events of Metro 2033.
 Although the player has the option to make a choice at the end of Metro 2033 Redux, Metro: Last Light Redux assumes that Artyom destroyed the Dark Ones' hive.
 Artyom was inducted into the Ranger order as a result of his actions and fast-tracked past much of the training.

 The D6 military facility that you visited in Metro 2033 is now the headquarters for the Ranger Order.
-A once abandoned but well-preserved military facility has allowed the Rangers to thrive and has given them access to an impressive arsenal.
+A once-abandoned but well-preserved military facility has allowed the Rangers to thrive and has given them access to an impressive arsenal.
 You get to pick out some freebies from the Ranger armory at the start of the game.
 Some of these guns were endgame equipment in Metro 2033 Redux!
-Unfortunately, this does not last as you're relieved of your equipment not too long afterwards.
-It's still nice to get to take some of the heavier firepower out for a short test drive in the prologue.
+Unfortunately, this does not last, as you're relieved of your equipment not too long afterward.
+It's still nice to get to take some of the heavier firepowers out for a short test drive in the prologue.

 What follows is an 8-12 hour campaign involving chasing down the Dark One, protecting the Ranger Order from an impending attack, and learning about the Metro universe.
 You spend a good chunk of time exploring the Fourth Reich (Nazi) and Red (Communist) territories in Metro: Last Light Redux.
 This gives you a better understanding of some of the sociopolitical underpinnings of the surviving humans who have been forced underground.